DataDog/dd-sdk-go-testing/README.md

 - Datadog's Trace Agent >= 5.21.1

 ### Instrumenting your tests
-In order to instrument your tests that use Go's native [`testing`](https://golang.org/pkg/testing/) package, you have to call `ddtesting.Run(m)` in your `TestMain` function, and call `ddtesting.StartTest(t)` or `ddtesting.StartTestWithContext(ctx, t)`
+To instrument tests that use Go's native [`testing`](https://golang.org/pkg/testing/) package, you have to call `ddtesting.Run(m)` in your `TestMain` function, and call `ddtesting.StartTest(t)` or `ddtesting.StartTestWithContext(ctx, t)`